HivemindAG/app-cache/README.md

 ### `platform.events.on('sampleInvalidate', cbk)`

-Emitted when the sample cache is flushed.
+Emitted when sample caches are destroyed.
 This can happen when samples are deleted, or a communication error occurs.

-If `topic` is `null`, the sample cache for the whole device is invalidated (all topics).
-If both `devId` and `topic` are `null`, the sample cache for the environment is invalidated.
+If `topic` is `null`, the sample caches of all topics are invalidated.
+If both `devId` and `topic` are `null`, the sample caches of all devices in the environment are invalidated.

+After a `sampleInvalidate` event, no more `sampleInsert` events will be emitted for the affected caches (since they no longer exist).
+Access samples over a cursor to create a new cache.

 * `cbk(event)` {Function}
   * `event` {Object}